Negend/Do-it-Too/README.md

 ### CSS/HTML
 The styling as observed on the sight is general for all pages therefore only one stylesheet has been deemed necesarry. with the html the pages have been made quite modular. taking advantage of sinatras ability to find a general layout and yield code from different html pages when called.
+Focus of styling was always white background for reading text.
+Beige nd black theme with square/sqaurish boxes and noticable black borders to give the effect of a framed image. the writing is simple but with a little character to encourage a fun whacky environment for uploaders

 ### Ruby
 Ruby is the main language used.
 A very clean language.
 Approaching the site with the MVC model and the **Sinatra** framework. all folders and files are run from the config.ru